Dave Filoni: Early life and education

 Filoni was born in Mt.
 Lebanon, Pennsylvania, a suburb of Pittsburgh, on June 7, 1974.
-He is of Italian descent.
+Filoni graduated from Mt.
+Lebanon High School in 1992 and Edinboro University of Pennsylvania in 1996, earning a degree in animation.
 Filoni's father was an opera and a classical music fan, according to composer Kevin Kiner, who did most of the music for The Clone Wars and Rebels.
 As such, he inherited appreciation for classical music and helped with the collaboration process, with Kiner crediting Filoni for suggesting the organ in Grand Admiral Thrawn's theme from Rebels.
-Filoni has also said that his grandfather and uncle were pilots, with the latter specializing in restoring planes.
-He cited this as a significant influence with regard to the concept of Star Wars Resistance.